Wishful Theology and Romanticized History

 Gerald McDermott

 Gerald McDermott recently retired from the Chair of Anglican Divinity at Beeson Divinity School.
 The author or editor of 23 books, he teaches courses in Anglicanism, history and doctrine, theology of world religions, and Jonathan Edwards.
-His edited The Future of Orthodox Anglicanism appeared in February 2020.
+His A New History of Redemption appeared in March 2024.

 'Wishful Theology and Romanticized History' has 1 comment